venkataravuri/ai-ml-notes/docs/stats/probability.md

 From this point on, since you know the distribution at hand, you can **calculate probabilities and confidence intervals, and perform statistical tests**.

 - [Central Limit Theorem: a real-life application](https://towardsdatascience.com/central-limit-theorem-a-real-life-application-f638657686e1)

+### Hypothesis Testing

+Hypotheses, or predictions, are tested using statistical tests to estimate sampling errors so that valid inferences can be made.

+Statistical tests come in three forms:
+- **Comparison tests** assess whether there are differences in means, medians or rankings of scores of two or more groups.
+- **Correlation tests** determine the extent to which two variables are associated.
+- **Regression tests** demonstrate whether changes in predictor variables cause changes in an outcome variable

+Steps in Hypothesis testing:

+1. Developing your initial _research hypothesis_ (the prediction that you want to investigate), it is important to restate it as a null (Ho) and alternate (Ha) hypothesis so that you can test it mathematically.
+2. Collect data in a way designed to test the hypothesis.
+3. Perform an appropriate statistical test such as t-Test
+4. Decide whether to reject or fail to reject your null hypothesis.
+5. Present the findings in your results and discussion section.

+**Hypothesis testing example**
+> You want to test whether there is a relationship between gender and height.
+Based on your knowledge of human physiology, you formulate a hypothesis that men are, on average, taller than women.
+To test this hypothesis, you restate it as:

+> H0: Men are, on average, not taller than women.

+> Ha: Men are, on average, taller than women.

 ## References